Genera1Developer/Project-Auto/CONTRIBUTING.md

 1.  **Install Git:** Ensure you have Git installed on your machine.
 You can download it from [https://git-scm.com/](https://git-scm.com/).

-2.  **Install Python 3.8+:** This project requires Python 3.8 or higher.
+2.  **Install Python:** This project requires Python 3.8 or higher.
 Download the latest version from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Make sure to add Python to your PATH during installation.
 Consider using a Python version manager like `pyenv` or `asdf` for managing multiple Python versions.
 3.  **Clone the Repository:** Clone the project repository to your local machine using: